Local Conservation Fund

 How Are Projects Selected?

-A Technical Review Committee reviews project proposals and makes recommendations to the RDEK for final funding approval.
+A Technical Review Committee reviews project proposals and provides recommendations to the RDEK.
 The framework for the Technical Review is based on the International Union of the Conservation of Nature (IUCN) classification of direct threats.
+Elected local government officials then make decisions about which projects to fund.

 Curious About Previously Funded Projects?

-A list of projects funded between 2010 to 2023 is located here.
+A list of approved projects from 2010 to 2025 is located here.

 Learn more details about previous projects by visiting their profiles: a snapshot into the what and why of each.